technileshpatil/CucumberHomeTask/README.md

 - Git
 - Setup Cucumber Framework and adding data.properties values as per needed
 - Clone the project in C: Drive
-- Open CMD and navigate to project and run maven Test
+- Open CMD and navigate to project and run maven Test or Run Batch file-RunTest.bat

 # AmazonProductSearch